From Casetext: Smarter Legal Research

 A.K.’s argument reflects what this Court has already noted: trial counsel’s strategy was to neither prolong nor emphasize Victim’s adverse testimony, and therefore it was reasonable to decide not to object.
 See Bracken, 453 S.W.3d at 871; Rickey, 52 S.W.2d at 596–97.
 Whether or not other counsel may have strategized differently when addressing Victim’s testimony does not suggest that trial counsel’s approach was unreasonable.
 Barnett v.
 State, 103 S.W.3d 765, 772 (Mo. banc 2003) ("Although another attorney may well have employed a different strategy, tactical and strategic decisions—which might have been handled differently by many or even most attorneys—will not establish ineffectiveness.").
 In light of the "strong presumption" that counsel’s conduct was reasonable and effective, we do not find this claim satisfies Strickland’s performance prong.
 See Grado, 559 S.W.3d at 898.

-The record shows that over the course of A.K.'s three-day trial, Victim's comments about her employment and family were fleeting and isolated.
+[31, 32] The record shows that over the course of A.K.’s three-day trial, Victim’s comments about her employment and family were fleeting and isolated.
 We are not persuaded that this limited testimony supports a finding of outcome-determinative prejudice.
-See Rickey, 52 S.W.3d at 596-97 (Mo.
+See Rickey, 52 S.W.3d at 596–97 (Mo.
 App.
 W.D.
 2001); see also Hays v.
 State, 484 S.W.3d 121, 133 (Mo.
 App.
 W.D.
-2015) (noting that counsel's failure to object to a "fleeting comment" was not prejudicial); Meuir v.
+2015) (noting that counsel’s failure to object to a "fleeting comment" was not prejudicial); Meuir v.
 State, 182 S.W.3d 788, 792 (Mo.
 App.
 S.D.
-2006) (finding that counsel's failure to strike an "isolated comment" from the record was not prejudicial).
+2006) (finding that counsel’s failure to strike an "isolated comment" from the record was not prejudicial).
+[33] Because the record conclusively demonstrates that A.K.’s claim does not warrant relief, A.K. is entitled to neither a reversal nor an evidentiary hearing.
+See Haggerman, 637 S.W.3d at 701.
+Point Two is denied.

 A.K. appears to argue that prejudice is demonstrated by the fact that, during deliberations, the jury sent a question to the trial court requesting the trial transcript from the 1996 index offense.
 The jury explained that it wanted the transcript to "understand the mindset of [A.K.] when he committed the rape."
-The trial court declined the request and instructed the jury it "must be guided by the evidence as [the jury] remember[ed] it, by the reasonable inferences derived from the evidence!,] and guided by the Court's written instructions as given."
-The simple fact that a jury asked a question will not disturb our presumption that it follows the court's instructions.
-State v, Cummings, 514 S.W.3d 110, 114 (Mo.
+The trial court declined the request and instructed the jury it "must be guided by the evidence as [the jury] remember[ed] it, by the reasonable inferences derived from the evidenced and guided by the Court’s written instructions as given."
+The simple fact that a jury asked a question will not disturb our presumption that it follows the court’s instructions.
+State v.
+Cummings, 514 S.W.3d 110, 114 (Mo.
 App.
 W.D.
 2017) (citing State v.
-Shum, 866 S.W.2d 447, 465 (Mo. banc 1993)).
+Shurn, 866 S.W.2d 447, 465 (Mo. banc 1993)).
 We do not agree that the jury's unfulfilled request is enough to undermine our confidence in the judgment, as Strickland's prejudice prong requires.

 II.
 Point Three—Abuse of Discretion

-In the final point on appeal, both A.K. and the State agree that the trial court precluded trial counsel from "using the word 'commit'" during the trial.
+In the final point on appeal, both A.K. and the State agree that the trial court precluded trial counsel from "using the word ‘commit’ " during the trial.
 A.K. posits that the trial court abused its discretion by prohibiting trial counsel from inquiring or commenting on the "commitment" language specifically referenced in Instruction No. 8.
-In contrast, the State reasons that the trial court's ruling minimized the risk of confusing the jury by limiting testimony and argument to the issue of A.K.'s status as an SVP.
+In contrast, the State reasons that the trial court’s ruling minimized the risk of confusing the jury by limiting testimony and argument to the issue of A.K.’s status as an SVP.

 A. Standard of Review

-"A trial court has considerable discretion in determining whether evidence should be admitted or excluded."
+[34–37] "A trial court has considerable discretion in determining whether evidence should be admitted or excluded."
 Lewis v.
 State, 152 S.W.3d 325, 330 (Mo.
 App.
 W.D.
 2004) (quotation omitted).
-Therefore, we review a trial court's decision to allow evidence at trial for abuse of discretion.
+Therefore, we review a trial court’s decision to allow evidence at trial for abuse of discretion.
 Tyson v.
 State, 249 S.W.3d 849, 852 (Mo. banc 2008).
-We will only reverse the trial court's exclusion of evidence where the ruling was "against the logic of the circumstances and so arbitrary or unreasonable as to shock the sense of justice and indicate a lack of careful consideration."
+We will only reverse the trial court’s exclusion of evidence where the ruling was "against the logic of the circumstances and so arbitrary or unreasonable as to shock the sense of justice and indicate a lack of careful consideration."
 Id.
 "If reasonable minds could differ about the propriety of the ruling, no abuse of discretion has occurred."
 State v.
 Tillitt, 552 S.W.3d 571, 580 (Mo.
 App.
 W.D.
 2018) (quotation omitted).
 We will only reverse an error constituting an abuse of discretion where it was prejudicial, in that it had a "material effect on the merits of the action."
 Lewis, 152 S.W.3d at 330.

 B. Analysis